Flavour composition and entropy increase of cosmological neutrinos after decoherence: Conclusion

 The PTOLEMY experiment \cite{Betts:2013uya} is a proposal to detect cosmological neutrinos by looking for electron kinetic energies beyond the end point of the tritium $\beta$-decay spectrum \cite{PhysRev.128.1457}.
 According to our result, the fraction of electron neutrinos in the CNB carries information on the initial spectral distortion after $e^\pm$-annihilation and consequently about the state of the universe at that time.
 One could even speculate about futuristic detectors with such an exquisite sensitivity that even CNB intensity anisotropies \cite{Hannestad:2009xu}, similar to the cosmic microwave temperature anisotropies, would be detected.
 The residual imbalance of neutrino flavours in the minimal scenario is one order of magnitude larger than the expected CNB anisotropies (apart from the dipole).
 The flavour imbalance would be increased for a lepton-flavour asymmetric universe.

 We obtained exact solutions for the time-dependent Wigner density matrix, valid for any mass and momentum in a homogeneous and isotropic universe.
-The use of Lindblad operators results in the same phenomenology as time- or momentum-averaging, which was already noted for local sources of neutrinos before \cite{Ohlsson:2000mj,Barenboim:2006xt}.
+The use of Lindblad operators results in a similar phenomenology as time-averaging for the asymptotic density matrices.
 We demonstrated that explicitly in section 2 for a two-flavour example.
-This analysis was useful to validate the use of the Lindblad operator for the three-flavour calculation (section 3).

-While it is reassuring that Lindblad operators and averaging give rise to the same asymptotic results, the time of decoherence and the details of its mechanism are not provided by the formalism used.
+While it is interesting that Lindblad operators and averaging give rise to the same asymptotic results for the density matrix, the time of decoherence and the details of its mechanism are not provided by the formalism used.
 In the three-flavour case we are left with two unknown, non-trivial and real functions, $l_3(x)$ and $l_8(x)$.
-The same issue plagues averaging methods, since they are not uniquely defined.
 In order to obtain physical intuition, we also studied the behaviour of the oscillation phase and the group velocities and their differences in figures \ref{graphentropyn} and \ref{groupvelocity}.
 We found that the group velocities start to differ significantly once the heaviest neutrino mass state becomes non-relativistic.
-This suggests that the transition to the non-relativistic regime would trigger decoherence in the mass basis.
+This suggests that the transition to the non-relativistic regime might trigger decoherence in the mass basis via the stochastic inhomogeneities of space-time, which are experienced differently by the different mass states.
 Subsequently neutrinos would propagate in non-degenerate mass states, which means that they are in a frozen mix of flavour states.

 The problem of identifying the decoherence time can also be approached from an experimental perspective by looking for observables related to the decoherence process.
 Recently, a similar idea has been proposed by Weinberg \cite{Weinberg:2016uml}, where he suggested that decoherence of an atomic three-level system in the context of atomic clocks could provide enough information on the time scale of decoherence that one could measure or at least constrain the Lindblad coefficients.
 Likewise, decoherence of cosmological neutrinos could produce a traceable observable signal by the increase of CNB entropy that immediately follows the decoherence process.